 If Google finds out that your website is injected or attacked with some malicious code, they can block your website for the people using their search engine.

-Not only will this cause your website to drop in the rankings, you might lose the trust of the visitors who visits your site from organic search.
+Not only will this cause your website to drop in the rankings, but you might also lose the trust of the visitors who visits your site from organic search.

-When it comes to black hat SEO, there are lot of things that matter.
-Producing high quality content and following Google’s Webmaster Guidelines are the two most important factors.
+When it comes to black hat SEO, there are a lot of things that matter.
+Producing high-quality content and following Google’s Webmaster Guidelines are the two most important factors.
 Further, have enough patience and practice White hat SEO strategies, don’t be in a rush.
 It will really pay off in the long run.